Consensys-Network-State/ds3/packages/ui/src/components/button/README.md

 | Disabled | `accessibilityState={{ disabled }}` |
 | Loading | `accessibilityState={{ busy: loading }}` |

-When using `IconButton`, remember to provide descriptive labels:
+When using icon-only buttons with the `square` option, remember to provide descriptive labels:
 - Use `accessibilityLabel="Description"`